bmistry12/text-summarisation/README.md

     ```
     make requirements
     ```
-- To run the GloVe model, download the pretrained word embeddings found [here](https://nlp.stanford.edu/projects/glove/) and ensure they are place on the specified path in a file named **"glove"**.
+- To run the GloVe model, download the pre-trained word embeddings found [here](https://nlp.stanford.edu/projects/glove/) and ensure they are placed on the specified path in a file named **"glove"**.

 ## Run
 - To run data processing with default settings (as shown below)
     ```
     make run-data
     ```
-- To run model with default settings - bidirectional model
+- To run the model with default settings - bidirectional model
     ```
     make run-model
     ```